 The MOD 007S v2 is a very nice board which can compete with boards like the Keychron Q1 and GMK.
 While I personally would choose the MOD007S v2 over the GMK, the Keychron Q1 is a tougher nut to crack.
 Its biggest pro is the VIA and QMK support which Akko doesn’t have.
 Akko does win with the build quality though as the MOD series do seem to have a nicer finish with their aluminium.
 I have also read numerous reports of not so great after sales from Keychron which do concern me.
 It is up unto the end-user to decide which of these things are the most important of course.

 I do wish Akko they included screw in stabs as a standard, the included ones are not that bad and come pre-lubed.
 I still prefer the screw in version though.
 I am very curious to see if the board will come available in other colors, but trust me, the product pictures don’t do the board justice, it’s even more beautiful in real-life!
-Overall I am very impressed by the MOD 007S v2 and for now this will be my daily driver.
+Overall I am very impressed by the MOD 007S v2.
+You can order the keyboard directly from Akkogear.eu.

 This product was send to me by the Akko.
 Opinions are my own.
 This review may contain referral links.
 By using these links you support this website and allow us to get products in for review and testing.